Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 3. Toggle on Put inactive tabs to sleep after the specified amount of time.

 4. Set the idle timer.
-The default is 5 minutes; 15 or 30 minutes works better for most sessions.
+The default is 5 minutes; I found 15 or 30 minutes works better for most sessions.

-Pro tip: If you frequently return to research tabs that reload slowly, set the timer to 60 minutes.
-You keep the RAM savings without constant interruptions.
+If you keep returning to research tabs that reload slowly, set the timer to 60 minutes.
+You keep the RAM savings without the constant interruptions.

 Path: Settings > System and performance > Optimize Edge for

-Edge offers three performance tiers.
-Many installations default to Efficiency, which prioritizes battery life over speed.
+Edge offers three performance tiers, and many installations default to Efficiency, which prioritizes battery over speed.
+When I switched mine from Efficiency to Balanced, tab switching stopped feeling laggy almost immediately.

 Mode Speed Battery Impact Best For